-FAMILY 8.49 - 8.50 Multiple Looping Combinations

-When 1/4, 1/2 and 3/4 loops join each other in these sub-families, their radii must be equal and there is no line between the loops.
-A line drawn would be a minimum two (2) point deduction depending on the length of the line.
-(Fig 8.5.30) Any rolls on the vertical line must be centered.
+FAMILY 8.49 - 8.50 Multiple Looping Combinations FAMILY 8.55 - 8.56 their radii must be equal and there is no line between the loops.
+Any rolls on the vertical line must be centered.
 In these figures all partial loops must have the same radii with the exception that the final 1/4 loop that returns the aircraft to horizontal flight must have a reasonable radius, but need not match the other looping radii.